Oceanswave/lorgnette/README.md

 ##### Stopping:

 What?
-You DON'T to watch courses until the end of time?!
+You DON'T want to watch courses until the end of time?!

 Well then, simply close the browser window, or ctrl-c the process.